Willie Shelby

-Willie Earl Shelby (born July 24, 1953) is a former American football running back and kick returner who played for the Cincinnati Bengals and the St. Louis Cardinals of the NFL.
-In 1976 as a rookie in the NFL he led the league in several kick return categories.
+Willie Earl Shelby (born July 24, 1953) is an American former professional football running back and kick returner who played for the Cincinnati Bengals and the St. Louis Cardinals of the National Football League (NFL).
+In 1976, as a rookie in the NFL he led the league in several kick return categories.
 He played college football at Alabama.

 College career

 Shelby played college football for the Alabama Crimson Tide in 1973, 1974 and 1975.
 He served primarily as a kick returner in 1973, but became the starting halfback as a junior in 1974.
 He ran 84 times in 19974 for 541 yards, a 6.4 average.
 One of his best games came on October 5 against the University of Mississippi, when he scored 2 touchdowns, including on a 58-yard run.
 The game was particularly sweet to Shelby, as he had been called a "traitor" for attending Alabama instead of his home state school of Mississippi and had received a racist letter before the game.

 As a senior in 1975 he dropped to 315 yards as fullback Johnny Davis became Alabama's primary ball carrier.
 Shelby was disappointed with his senior season.
 He had also set a goal when he entered college "to be remembered as the best ever" but realized that hadn't happened, although he felt he would be able to become a good professional running back.